 In 1968, along with a group of engineers, Richard Morley founded Bedford Associates and invented the first programmable logic controller, the 084.
 He then established Modicon the company, deriving its name from MOdular DIgital CONtrol.
 If you take a close look at today’s PLCs they are basically smart edge devices that first became reality as the 084.

 2. Communication between devices?

-MODBUS Protocol was a messaging structure developed by Modicon in 1979 and used to establish master-slave/ client-server communication between intelligent devices.
+MODBUS Protocol was a messaging structure developed by Modicon in 1979 and used to establish client-server communication between intelligent devices.

 3. IoT?
 IIoT?

 In 1997 Schneider Electric created something called Transparent Factory™, an open automation framework based on Internet technologies designed to provide seamless communication between the plant floor and higher level business systems.

 Have you ever heard of plant historians?
 It’s not easy to pin-point the exact date when they first came into use, but plant/ process historians have been managing lots of data for many years, long before the term Big Data was coined.

 5. Predictive control?

 Model predictive control has been used in the resources industries since the 1980s.